jpype-project/jpype/doc/userguide.rst

 The name of the class does not matter for the purposes of customizer though it should be a private class so that it does not get used accidentally.
-The customizer code will steal from the prototype class rather than acting as a base class, thus ensuring that the methods will appear on the most derived Python class and are not hidden by the java implementations.
+The customizer code will steal from the prototype class rather than acting as a base class, thus, ensuring that the methods will appear on the most derived Python class and are not hidden by the java implementations.
 The customizer will copy methods, callable objects, ``__new__``, class member strings, and properties.